-19. Safeguarding concerns and allegations of abuse against staff
+17. Safeguarding concerns and allegations of abuse against staff

-All allegations against staff, supply staff, volunteers and contractors will be managed in line with Thackley Primary School's Allegations of Abuse Against Staff Policy, a copy of which will be provided to, and understood by, all staff.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with Thackley Primary School's Allegations of Abuse Against Staff Policy, a copy of which will be available for all staff.
 Thackley Primary School will ensure all allegations against staff, including those who are not employees of Thackley Primary School, are dealt with appropriately and that Thackley Primary School liaises with the relevant parties.